-Emotional Reunions Expected As U.S. Lifts COVID Travel Ban For International Tourists
+Families Reunited At JFK Airport For 1st Time In Nearly 2 Years, As Vaccinated International Travelers Allowed Back Into U.S.

 “We’re seeing bookings, a majority coming in from the U.K., Spain, Italy, France, Canada,” Gaeta said.
 “We’re continuing to see that through not only the holiday season, but going through q1 and q2 of next year.”

-CBS2’s own Jenna DeAngelis will be joining some travelers making long awaited trips to the U.S. Look for her reports on CBS2 News at 5 and 11 p.m.
+CBS2’s own Jenna DeAngelis joined some travelers making long awaited trips to the U.S. Look for her reports on CBS2 News at 5 and 11 p.m.